daave90/Webdiet/README.md

 #Build
 1. Install npm and nodejs
 2. Go to main directory and build all modules `mvn clean package`
-3. To run application go to webdiet-rest module and invoke following command `mvn spring-boot:run`
+3. To run webdiet-rest go to REST module and invoke following command `mvn spring-boot:run`
+4. To run webdiet-ui go to UI module and invoke following command `ng serve`